Dynamic Ordered Panel Logit Models: Introduction

-This challenge is even greater for the dynamic ordered logit model.
-The ordered logit model is not in the exponential class (\citealt{hahn_note_1997}), so even for the static version we cannot directly appeal to a sufficient statistic approach.
-However, the static ordered logit model can be reduced to a set of binary choice models (cf. \citealt{das_panel_1999}, \citealt{JohnsonThesis2004}, \citealt{Baetschmann2015}, and \citealt{Muris2017}).
-Unfortunately, the dynamic ordered logit model cannot be similarly reduced to a dynamic binary choice model (see \cite{muris2020dynamic}).
+The challenge of accommodating unobserved heterogeneity in nonlinear models is well understood, especially when the researcher also wants to allow for lagged dependent variables.
+For example, while recent developments (\citealt{kitazawa2021transformations} and \citealt{honore2020dynamic}) relax these requirements, early work on the dynamic binary logit model with fixed effects either assumed no regressors, or restricted their joint distribution (cf. \citealt{Chamberlain1985} and \citealt{honore2000panel}).
+The challenge of accommodating unobserved heterogeneity in the ordered logit model seems even greater than in the binary model.
+The reason is that even the static version of the model is not in the exponential family (\citealt{hahn_note_1997}).
+As a result, one cannot directly appeal to a sufficient statistic approach.
+An alternative approach in the static ordered logit model is to reduce it to a set of binary choice models (cf. \citealt{das_panel_1999}, \citealt{JohnsonThesis2004}, \citealt{Baetschmann2015}, \citealt{Muris2017}, and \citealt{bmp2021}).
+Unfortunately, the dynamic ordered logit model cannot be similarly reduced to a dynamic binary choice model (see \citealt{muris2020dynamic}).
 Therefore, a new approach is needed.

-We follow the functional differencing approach in \cite{bonhomme2012functional} to obtain moment conditions for the finite-dimensional parameters in this model, namely the autoregressive parameters (one for each level of the lagged dependent variable), the threshold parameters in the underlying latent variable formulation, and the regression coefficients.
+The contribution of this paper is to develop such an approach.
+To do this, we follow the functional differencing approach in \cite{bonhomme2012functional} to obtain moment conditions for the finite-dimensional parameters in this model, namely the autoregressive parameters (one for each level of the lagged dependent variable), the threshold parameters in the underlying latent variable formulation, and the regression coefficients.
 Our approach is closely related to \cite{honore2020dynamic}, and can be seen as the extension of their method to the case of an ordered response variable.